sethetter/seth.computer/content/posts/2020-03-19-asynchronous-remote-work.md

 which all require immediate engagement, which flies in the face of async work.

 Consolidate "be available" responsibilities like investigator and on-call, and establish a regular rotation.
 This sets the expectation that a person will be doing more synchronous work for their time in the rotation, and let's the team (and possibly other stakeholders) know who that available person is.

-# Individual Processes

-Working well in an async remote environment is a team challenge, but it is also a personal one.
-Information and advice on being effective from a personal standpoint can be found in the [productivity](/productivity) page.